Does auto-enrolment affect me?25 March 2020 Back to results

 - work or ordinarily work in the UK.

 If you meet all of the criteria, your employer has a duty to enrol you automatically into their pension scheme.
-However, even if you don’t qualify to be automatically enrolled, if you’re aged over 16 and under 75 and earn more than £5,772* a year, you can choose to be enrolled into the scheme by telling your employer you want to ‘opt in’.
-If you opt in, your employer will have to contribute towards your pension.
+However, even if you don’t qualify to be automatically enrolled, if you’re aged over 16 and under 75 and earn more than £6,240 in tax year 2020/21, you can choose to be enrolled into the scheme by telling your employer you want to ‘opt in’.
+If you opt in, you'll benefit from your employer also contributing to your pension.

 Your pension under your employer’s scheme doesn’t replace your State Pension.
 Under current legislation, you’ll still be entitled to your State Pension.

 This information is based on our understanding of current taxation law and HMRC practice, which may change.